Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 ### When You Need Customization

-The migration tool supports configuration-driven, code-driven, and hybrid customization patterns.
+The migration tool supports configuration-driven and code-driven customization.

-Start with the [Customization Guide](./docs/customization/Customization-Guide.md) for the decision flow (configuration vs data transformation extensions vs command pipeline).
+You typically need customization to achieve custom project-specific behavior, and when you want to adjust your content model to take full advantage of Xperience by Kentico features (recommended).

-Then follow the linked implementation guides in the customization docs.
+Start with the [Customization Guide](./docs/Customization-Guide.md) for an overview of options and a decision flow for your migration scenario.

 ## Library Version Matrix